MicrosoftDocs/fabric-docs/docs/onelake/onelake-access-api.md

 ## OneLake endpoints

 OneLake’s global endpoint ([*https://onelake.dfs.fabric.microsoft.com*](https://onelake.dfs.fabric.microsoft.com)) doesn't currently guarantee data residency in a particular region.
-When you query data in a region different than your workspace's region, there's a possibility that data will leave your region during the endpoint resolution process.
-If you're concerned about data residency, using the matching regional endpoint for your workspace ensures your data stays within its current region and the data doesn't cross any regional boundaries.
+When you query data in a region different than your workspace's region, there's a possibility that data could leave your region during the endpoint resolution process.
+If you're concerned about data residency, using the matching regional endpoint for your workspace ensures your data stays within its current region and doesn't cross any regional boundaries.
 You can discover the correct regional endpoint by checking the region of the capacity that the workspace is attached to.

 OneLake regional endpoints: